pklinh29/Risk_Management_of_Hataphar_Project/README.md

   - Employed SciPy and NumPy to run Monte Carlo simulations (10,000 iterations), shifting my analytical perspective from deterministic ("what happened") to probabilistic ("what is the likelihood of failure").

-3.Cultivating a Strong Risk Management Mindset: Adopted the comprehensive ISO 31000 framework, understanding that Risk Management is an iterative cycle (Identify → Analyze → Evaluate → Treat → Monitor), rather than a one-time calculation.
+**3.Cultivating a Strong Risk Management Mindset**: Adopted the comprehensive ISO 31000 framework, understanding that Risk Management is an iterative cycle (Identify → Analyze → Evaluate → Treat → Monitor), rather than a one-time calculation.

-4.Refining Executive Communication via Data Visualization: Improved my ability to translate complex statistical outputs (such as 1-CDF probabilities) into intuitive, standard corporate formats (1-5 Likert scales).
+**4.Refining Executive Communication via Data Visualization:** Improved my ability to translate complex statistical outputs (such as 1-CDF probabilities) into intuitive, standard corporate formats (1-5 Likert scales).
 I practiced using Matplotlib and Seaborn to design a unified Risk Portfolio Heatmap that communicates severity clearly to non-technical stakeholders (e.g., the C-suite).

 ---